Custom Views

 Note that the fields are almost exactly the same.
 However, "from_input_index" should be omitted from the transform or there will be an error.

-To crate a view, you make a POST call to the /v1/orgs/{org_id}/projects/{project_id}/tables/{table_id}/views/ endpoint with the specified view in the body of the API call.
+To create a view, make a POST call to the /v1/orgs/{org_id}/projects/{project_id}/tables/{table_id}/views/ endpoint with the specified view in the body of the API call.

 is_default